tekletsadik21/Job-Search-G13/README.md

 # Job-Search-G13
-a website for arbaminch city
+a  job searching website specifically designed for arbaminch city.